lrobins1/crowd_counting/README.md

 ## 1) Training dataset

-Choose a already annotated dataset or annotate your own crowd pictures using matlab.
+Choose a already existing dataset ([UCF-CC-50](https://www.crcv.ucf.edu/data/ucf-cc-50/), ) or annotate your own crowd pictures using matlab.
 Use some built-in data augmentation funtion to get better results.

 ## 2) Groundtruth